Note that an updated explanation of the tax impact under the 2017 Tax Cuts and Jobs Act exists here.

 We wrote this article in 2015 about a simple tax credit (the QEE Tax Credit) that provided an opportunity for taxpayers in Georgia who face alternative minimum tax (AMT) to reduce their tax liability by $700.
 The popularity of this tax credit subsequently expanded (which clearly was attributable to our publishing of a blog post highlighting the opportunity).
 Because of the way this credit is capped by the state of Georgia, the increased popularity reduced the benefit of the credit.
 What was once an easy way for many taxpayers to save $700 in taxes is still beneficial but now provides less than 50% of the original benefit.

 Legislation passed last month in Georgia to expand the benefit of a different tax credit that has two significant advantages relative to the initial QEE tax credit.
-First, the new credit does not have a state-wide cap so usage of the credit by your friends and neighbors will not limit the amount of the credit available to you.
+First, the new credit has a $60 billion state-wide cap and limited marketing so usage of the credit by your friends and neighbors is not likely to limit the amount of the credit available to you.
 Secondly, the allowable size of the new credit is 4 times the size of the QEE tax credit so the potential tax savings are significantly higher – roughly $2,500 for married filers.
 Considering the simplicity of the credit, the universal applicability, and the appeal of significant tax savings, it would be a mistake for high income Georgia taxpayers to ignore the usage of this credit.

 History of the Georgia Rural Hospital Tax Credit